Wild Swans: Synopsis

-Chang's Grandmother's story
+Chang's grandmother's story

 The book starts by relating the biography of Chang's grandmother (Yu-fang).
 From the age of two, she had bound feet.
-As the family was relatively poor, her father schemed to have her taken as a concubine to high-ranking warlord General Xue Zhi-heng, in order to gain status, which was hugely important in terms of quality of life.
-After a wedding ceremony to the General, who already had a wife and many concubines, the young girl was left alone in a wealthy household with servants, and did not see her "husband" again for six years.
-Despite her luxurious surroundings, life was tense as she feared the servants and the wife of the General would report rumors or outright lies to him.
+As the family was relatively poor, her father schemed to have her taken as a concubine to high-ranking warlord general Xue Zhi-heng, in order to gain status, which was hugely important in terms of quality of life.
+After a wedding ceremony to the general, who already had a wife and many concubines, the young girl was left alone in a wealthy household with servants, and did not see her "husband" again for six years.
+Despite her luxurious surroundings, life was tense as she feared the servants and the wife of the general would report rumors or outright lies to him.
 She was allowed to visit her parents' home, but never allowed to spend the night.

-After his six year absence, the General made a brief conjugal visit to his concubine, during which a daughter, Chang's mother, was conceived.
-The General named her Bao Qin, meaning precious zither, but did not stay long after her birth.
-During the child's infancy, Chang's grandmother put off persistent requests for her to be brought to the General's main household, until he became very sick and it was no longer a request.
-Chang's grandmother had no choice but to comply.
-During her visit to the household, the General was dying.
-The general had no male heir, and Chang's mother was very important to the family.
-Realizing that the General's wife would have complete control over her life and her child's after the General's death, Chang's grandmother fled with her baby to her parents' home, sending false word to her husband's family that the child had passed away.
-With his last words, the General unexpectedly proclaimed her free at age twenty-four.
-Eventually she married a much older doctor (Dr. Xia) with whom she and her daughter, Chang's mother, made a home in Jinzhou, Manchuria.
-She was no more a concubine, but a true, beloved wife.
+After his six year absence, the general made a brief conjugal visit to Yu-fang, during which Chang's mother, was conceived.
+The general named her Bao Qin, meaning "precious zither," but did not stay long after her birth.
+During the child's infancy, Yu-fang opposed persistent requests for her to be brought to the general's main household, until he became very sick and it was no longer a request.
+She then had no choice but to comply.
+During her visit to the household, the general was dying.
+Since he had no male heir, Bao Qin was very important to the family.
+Realizing that the general's wife would have complete control over her life and her child's after the general's death, Yu-fang and her daughter returned to her parents' home, sending false word to Zhi-heng's family that the child had died.
+With his last words, the general unexpectedly proclaimed her free at age twenty-four.
+Eventually, she married a much older doctor (Dr. Xia) with whom she and her daughter, Chang's mother, made a home in Jinzhou, Manchuria.
+Wild Swans portrays her role as a wife rather than concubine.